Play Live Radio

 Lance Orozco

-The Ojai Playhouse Film Festival will feature 20 screenings Tuesday through Sunday, with some acclaimed new movies that haven't been seen outside of the film festival circuit.
+The Ojai Playhouse Film Festival will feature 20 screenings from Tuesday through Sunday, showcasing some acclaimed new movies that haven't been seen outside the film festival circuit.

 The only independent arthouse movie theater between Los Angeles and Santa Barbara is celebrating its first anniversary since reopening with a film festival.

-He said it’s a chance to see films which did well at film festivals, but haven’t made it to the theater circuit yet.
+He said it’s a chance to see films that have done well at film festivals but haven’t yet made it to the theater circuit.

 Lance Orozco has been News Director of KCLU since 2001, providing award-winning coverage of some of the biggest news events in the region, including the Thomas and Woolsey brush fires, the deadly Montecito debris flow, the Borderline Bar and Grill attack, and Ronald Reagan's funeral.